5 Estate Planning Blunders You Can’t Afford to Make

 Navigating probate in New York

-Upon death with only a will in place necessitates filing it with Surrogate’s Court within your county (e.g., New York County or queens County).
+Upon death with only a will in place necessitates filing it with Surrogate’s Court within your county (e.g., New York County or County).
 This initiates probate proceedings involving several key steps:

 • Filing petitions and notifying legal heirs.